Full Research Papers

 Information Research Journal: Author Guidelines

 Pre-Recorded Presentations (optional): Presenters can submit a pre-recording of their paper presentation additionally to their mandatory live presentation during the virtual iConference.
-This recording will be available in the media library of the virtual conference platform for all participants 24/7 after the live presentation.
-Pre-recorded paper presentations are due 09 February 2026 following the guidelines.
-Deliver your pre-recorded presentation here:
+This recording will be available in the media library on the virtual conference platform for all participants 24/7 after the live presentation.
+Pre-recorded paper presentations are due 09 February 2027 following the guidelines.
+Deliver your pre-recorded presentation here (available soon):

 First Submission